Basileus1990/NeuralNetwork/README.md

     * [X] Refactor network structure
     * [ ] Add some test to directly test single network
     * [X] Comment the code for it to be more understandable
+    * [ ] Make a big refactor - move all things connected to network to the network
+    * [X] Fix the network struct's methods
     * [ ] Training
         * [X] Calculating the cost
-        * [ ] Merge training package into neuralNetwork package -> get rid of data duplication
         * [ ] Evolution algorithm
         * [ ] Back propagation algorithm
     * [ ] Algorithms and neuralNetwork can be configured from a JSON file